 The Nightmare Before Christmas director Henry Selick makes a long-awaited return to the realm of spooky stop-motion animated features, this time for a film Selick co-wrote with Jordan Peele.
 The story follows an orphaned teen, Kat (Lyric Ross), as she’s sent to a new Catholic school nestled in a small town rocked by turbulent times.
 That gets complicated when Kat’s return awakens her powers as a Hellmaiden, putting her in the crosshairs of demon brothers Wendell (Keegan-Michael Key) and Wild (Peele).
 The bumbling but ambitious pair hope Kat will help them get out from under their father, Buffalo Belzer (Ving Rhames), and make it big on their own.
 While a bit overstuffed, it’s a lively, entertaining treat for Halloween.

-“Curses!” – Apple TV+ (October 27)
+“Curses!” – Apple TV+

-In this upcoming series from DreamWorks Animation, “when a generations-long family curse turns Alex Vanderhouven to stone, it’s up to his two kids, Pandora and Russ, and his wife Sky, to return artifacts stolen by their ancestors to their rightful homes to finally lift the curse for good.”
+In this animated series from DreamWorks Animation, “when a generations-long family curse turns Alex Vanderhouven to stone, it’s up to his two kids, Pandora and Russ, and his wife Sky, to return artifacts stolen by their ancestors to their rightful homes to finally lift the curse for good.”
 “Curses!” was created and executive produced by Jim Cooper (“DreamWorks Dragons”), with A Quiet Place director John Krasinski serving as executive producer.
 Look for horror icon Robert Englund to voice a critical role here.

 “Fright Krewe” – Hulu